docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 ******
 ``windowObj.show()``

 Shows this window, container, or control.
-If an onShow_ callback is defined for a window, calls that function before showing the window.
+If an :ref:`onShow <window-event-handling-callbacks>` callback is defined for a window, calls that function before showing the window.

 When a window or container is hidden, its children are also hidden, but when it is shown again, the